gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+1.1.2
+- Added button in special abilities window to convert to rollable special ability

+v.
 1.1.1
 - The base attribute for each skill on Storm Knights can now be changed
 - Updates Spanish localization (thanks again Forja)